Intercity bus service: Indonesia

 As an archipelagic nation, travel between Indonesian cities are done mostly through air and sea travel.
 Intercity railways are available primarily in Java and Sumatra, while it is not available or underdeveloped in other parts of the country.
 Thus the intercity bus service has become the major provider of land transportation service connecting Indonesian cities, either within an island or inter-island connected through ferry crossings.

 The intercity bus operator companies in Indonesian with several major companies operating mainly in Java, Kalimantan, Sulawesi, and Sumatra.
 The longest intercity bus service in Indonesia is a route operated by Antar Lintas Sumatera (ALS) connecting Medan in North Sumatra and Jember in East Java.
 It is a week long bus travel covering a distance of 2,920 kilometers.

 The surge in intercity bus travel in Indonesia took place after the completion of Trans-Java highway section connecting Jakarta and Surabaya in 2018.
 During this time, some intercity bus services began operating fleet of double decker busses.

-Besides regular domestic public transport, there is a bus company that serves the International route such as from Pontianak, Indonesia to Kuching, Malaysia and Bandar Seri Begawan, Brunei Darussalam in Borneo operated by state-owned bus company, DAMRI.
+Besides regular domestic public transport, there is a bus company that serves the International route such as from Pontianak, Indonesia to Kuching, Malaysia and Bandar Seri Begawan, Brunei Darussalam in Borneo operated by state-owned bus company, DAMRI and some private operators.
+Another international bus service in Timor connects Kupang, Indonesia and Dili, Timor Leste.

 Israel

 Because of the weak-developed rail network and the small size of the country and the resulting low domestic air traffic, the long-distance bus cooperative Egged is the main public transport service in the country.
 Because of the widespread network, Egged is considered one of the largest bus companies in the world, in part because of the long-distance bus lines.
-However, in recent years Israel railways has expanded and upgraded its route network and other companies have taken over routes previously served by Egged.
+However, in recent years Israel Railways has expanded and upgraded its route network and other companies have taken over routes previously served by Egged.